Code-Institute-Submissions/ejiro-design-food-creation_MarResub/README.md

 * It also include links to social media and you user can navigate back to other pages within the website.
 * The registration include the user full names, emaill adress and description of the submited food.

+# Testing
+* browser preview was not coming up
+* site could be tested for about 2hours